Cerbera inflata: Taxonomy

 This species was first described as Cerbera dilatata by the Australian botanist Stanley Thatcher Blake, and published in 1948 in the Proceedings of the Royal Society of Queensland.
 That name was subsequently found to be a nomen illegitimum as it had previously been applied to a plant from the Caroline and Mariana Islands in 1927, (and is now a synonym of Cerbera odollam).
 Thus it was necessary that this species be renamed, and in 1959 botanist Paul Irwin Forster published a revision of the Australian members of the genus Cerbera, in which he gave this plant its current combination.
 Any historical collections or observations from Australia that are labelled C. dilatata will be referring to the species C. inflata, while those from outside Australia refer to C. odollam.

 Etymology

 The species epithet derives from the Latin inflatus, meaning 'inflated' and refers to the corolla tube.

 Distribution and habitat

 Cerbera inflata is endemic to Queensland.
 It grows in well developed rainforest in the foothills and uplands from Innisfail to the Atherton Tableland.
 The altitudinal range is from 100 to 800 m.

+Conservation

+This species has been assessed as having a conservation status of least concern by the International Union for Conservation of Nature (IUCN) and by the Queensland Government under its Nature Conservation Act.
+The IUCN cites a wide geographic range and a lack of perceived threats as the basis for their assessment.